How to Detect Sweepstakes Scam Phone Calls

 What Does a Telephone Sweepstakes Scam Sound Like?

-Here's a real-life example of a prize notification phone call which turned out to be a scam:
+Here's a real-life example of a prize notification phone call that turned out to be a scam:

 When she called back to claim her prize, the person at the other end of the line started asking her a lot of sensitive information — her income, her age, and so on.